Crocheted Granny Square Blanket

 how to join granny squares

-You want to first lay out your squares and then join them all row by row to build your blanket.
-Once joined, turn your blanket 90 degrees and then start joining the other way.
+You want to first lay out your squares and then make the row seams to build your blanket.
+Once joined, turn your blanket 90 degrees and then start joining the column seams.

 how to join granny squares